TitanComputer/Grid-Maker/README.md

 Grid Maker is a desktop tool for batch-processing images and generating customizable grid overlays.
 It supports PNG, JPG, JPEG, AVIF, and WEBP formats, and allows trimming, zooming, recoloring, and grid configuration with precision.
+It also includes an advanced **Pixel Art mode**, which can downscale images into pixel-sized blocks, apply color palettes (16/32/64/Game Boy), use optional dithering filters, and then upscale them cleanly.
+This mode is especially useful for converting photos or patterns into simplified pixel-art templates and can automatically sync the grid size with the pixel dimensions for perfectly aligned results.
 The built-in Preview Window lets you inspect each image with the exact final settings before exporting.

 This tool is commonly used for creating **knitting, crochet, and cross-stitch patterns**, where accurately gridded images are required for pattern design.